kulkarnih/sma_alerts_android/README.md

-# SMA Alerts 📈
+# SMA Alerts 📈 (Android App)

-A responsive web application for generating trading signals based on Simple Moving Average (SMA) analysis of major market indices.
+An Android app that generates trading signals based on Simple Moving Average (SMA) analysis for SPY and QQQM.
+It runs a daily background analysis and sends a notification when the signal changes.

 ## 🚀 Features